kataya/3d-cities-template/Workflows/3DCityMaintenance/CityGML Tools/README.md

 1. Open the Helper Tools toolset
 1. Open the Validate  CityGML files

 This tool will verify that the Schema is correct for migrating into the 3DCIM.
-If the data is not valid, the tool will display that CityGML data is invalid.
+If the data is not valid the CityGML toolbox will not work.
 Some common reasons for invalid data are:

 * Texture errors
 * Undefined spatial reference